czbiohub-sf/WellLit-WelltoWell/README.md

 4. A Transfer Protocol is generated that will step you through each transfer.
 A transfer can be marked as 'complete', 'skipped', 'failed', or 'uncompete'.
 A record csv is generated and updated after each transfer and saved to the desktop in the 'TransferRecords' folder.
 	Keyboard shortcuts: n: next / complete transfer, p: next plate, q: quit program
 5. At the end of a transfer protocol, you can choose to load a new csv file, or quit.
 Records are always produced automatically when a protocol is complete.

+## Changing default save / records directory:

+To change the default directory where records are saved, edit line 13 of the file WellLit-WelltoWell/WelltoWell.py in a text editor
+To change teh default load directory where csv files are imported from, edit line 16 of the file WellLit-WelltoWell/WelltoWellGUI.py

 ## Software update instructions (if necessary)